NXT TakeOver 36: Background

-NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-While originally exclusive to the WWE Network, NXT TakeOver events also became available on traditional pay-per-view (PPV) beginning with TakeOver 31 in October 2020, and then also on Peacock after the American version of the WWE Network merged under Peacock in March 2021.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+While originally exclusive to the WWE Network, TakeOver events also became available on traditional pay-per-view (PPV) beginning with TakeOver 31 in October 2020, and then also on Peacock in the United States after the American version of the WWE Network merged under Peacock in April.

-Titled for being the 36th NXT TakeOver event and announced during the July 20, 2021, episode of NXT, TakeOver 36 was scheduled to be held on Sunday, August 22, 2021, the night after WWE's SummerSlam PPV for Raw and SmackDown.
-This in turn made TakeOver 36 the first TakeOver to air the night after one of WWE's main PPVs instead of the night before.
+Announced during the July 20, 2021, episode of NXT, the 36th TakeOver, simply titled as TakeOver 36, was scheduled to be held on Sunday, August 22, 2021, the night after SummerSlam for Raw and SmackDown.
+This in turn made TakeOver 36 the first TakeOver to air the night after one of WWE's main PPV and livestreaming events instead of the night before.
 Additionally, while Raw and SmackDown resumed live touring during the COVID-19 pandemic in mid-July, NXT continued to run its shows from the Capitol Wrestling Center, hosted at the WWE Performance Center in Orlando, Florida.
-The Capitol Wrestling Center was initially NXT's version of the WWE ThunderDome bio-secure bubble that had been used for Raw and SmackDown during the pandemic; however, the arena became the brand's home base, with nearly all COVID-19 restrictions having been lifted with the previous TakeOver event, TakeOver: In Your House.
+The Capitol Wrestling Center was initially a bio-secure bubble similar to the WWE ThunderDome that had been used for Raw and SmackDown during the pandemic; however, the arena became the brand's home venue, with nearly all COVID-19 restrictions lifted with the previous TakeOver event, TakeOver: In Your House.